 I listened in silence as his commanding voice announced my sentence.
 He wouldn’t allow me to transfer into the academic class, but I could repeat the second year.
 On one condition, though, I would need to place in the top six of the class.
 I accepted, without hesitation.
 We had a deal.

-For the next ten months, I spent every evening studying in the town library.
+For the next ten months, I spent every evening studying in the Struantoun Library.
 My parents sat next door in the local pub, drinking their lives away.
 They didn’t know where I was and cared even less.
 I wasn’t bitter, I appreciated that life couldn’t have been easy for them, bringing up four children with little money.
-The horrors of World War II were never spoken but a curved Gurkhas’ knife adorned our living-room wall, acting as a silent reminder of their past.
+The horrors of World War II were never spoken but a curved Ghurkhas’ knife adorned our living-room wall, acting as a silent reminder of their past.
 They had fought for a better future but did they get one?

 I also fought for a better future.
 I sacrificed my childhood and lost my friends.
 My new classmates wondered what I was doing in their class.
 ‘Why is he being kept back, is he some sort of spastic?’
 I overheard someone whisper.
 I could have easily lashed out at him but that was my father’s way.
 I didn’t want it to be mine too.

 Life was tough.
 At times, I struggled, but I persevered.
 I worked hard and got the results.
 My exams went better than I could have hoped for.
 I kept my part of the deal and finished in the top six.
 I placed first in the class.

 On the day of the prize giving ceremony, I’m sure Mr Marshal winked as he presented me with my diploma and a £5 book token.
 I should have been happy, but I didn’t belong here.
 I stood out like one of the many pimples on my adolescent face.
 The other prize winners looked so smart, in their pressed school uniforms and shiny shoes.
 Their family and loved ones surrounded them.
 Smiling and sharing in their success.